Skip to main content

 SymptomHeadache, nausea, dizziness

-Medical appointmentCardiologist appointment on Thursday
+Medical appointmentCardiologist consult on Thursday

-Lab testComplete blood count, results on Friday
+Lab testComplete blood count, results Friday

 Diagnostic imagingChest X-ray